All of our meals are produced using Farm assured meats and fish that meets the marine stewardship council standards (MSC),

 • Support under Part VI of the Immigration and Asylum Act 1999

-• The guaranteed element of Pension Credit
+• The guarantee element of Pension Credit

-• Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)
+• Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have

-• Working Tax Credit run-on – paid for 4 weeks after you stop qualifying for Working Tax Credit
+• Working Tax Credit run-on – paid for four weeks after you stop qualifying for

-Please ask at the school office if you think your child is entitled to free school meals
+Please ask at the school office if you think your child is entitled to free school meals and we can run an eligibility check for you.

 Menus